-The benefits (and risks) of using baking soda for hair
+Risks of using baking soda for hair

-It’s also important to note that not every scalp needs exfoliation.
-As Gonzalez explains, modern commercial shampoos tend to leave less residue than traditional ones, and over-exfoliation—whether on the scalp or the face—almost always leads to barrier disruption, inflammation, and acid mantle disruption.
+Gonzalez notes that baking soda for hair can cause irritation, dryness, brittleness, and even hair breakage.
+In more sensitive scalps (or at higher concentrations), it can even cause chemical burns.
+Modern commercial shampoos tend to leave less residue than traditional ones, Gonzalez explains, and over-exfoliation—whether on the scalp or the face—almost always leads to barrier disruption, inflammation, and acid mantle disruption.

+Even with the potential risks, I was willing to put baking soda to the test for the sake of journalism.
+But how does one even wash their hair with baking soda powder?
+Gonzalez suggested I create a paste by diluting baking soda powder with water and massaging it into my scalp, letting it sit for just a few minutes before rinsing it out.
 Just like your standard exfoliants and clarifying shampoos, baking soda isn’t meant for everyday use.
 It should be used infrequently—once or twice a month, or (at most) once a week for those with especially oily scalps.

 What happened when I tried baking soda for hair

-After I tried it, I wasn’t very impressed—my results were fine, but no better than any commercial clarifying shampoo or scalp exfoliant I’ve used.
+After I tried the concoction, I wasn’t very impressed—my results were fine, but no better than any commercial clarifying shampoo or scalp exfoliant I’ve used.
 If anything, my hair felt slightly dryer than usual.
-And the anxiety and fear I felt while using the DIY formula (Am I using this right?
-Will this wreck my scalp?
-Have I washed it all out?) definitely made the experience less than enjoyable.
+(Dr. Lee notes that this is what happens when you strip the hair and scalp of its natural oils.)

 “There’s this misconception that ‘all-natural’ is inherently better,” Gonzalez says.
-“Remember that even the natural stuff is made from chemicals and therefore form chemical reactions, especially when coming into contact with your skin.”
-For this reason, she prefers commercial exfoliants and clarifying shampoos over raw baking soda.
-She suggests Dove’s Dermacare Scalp range, which is formulated with flake-and-oil-busting pyrithione zinc and made for everyday use.
+“Remember that even the natural stuff is made from chemicals and therefore forms chemical reactions, especially when coming into contact with your skin.”
+So if you have an oily scalp, excess product build-up, or dandruff, your best bet is looking for products formulated by scientists, backed by data, and tweaked to perfection.

 Loading More Posts...